MicrosoftDocs/defender-docs/defender-endpoint/windows-whatsnew.md

 - Enhanced Endpoint DLP with support for context data in audit telemetry (short evidence).
 - Improved Microsoft Defender for Endpoint client authentication support for VDI devices.
 - Enhanced Microsoft Defender for Endpoint's ability to identify and intercept ransomware and advanced attacks.
-- The Contain feature now supports more desktop and server versions to perform the Contain action and block discovered devices when these are contained.
+- The *Contain* feature now supports more desktop and server versions to perform the Contain action and block discovered devices when such devices are contained.
-- Expanded the troubleshooting mode feature to additional desktop and server versions.
+- Expanded the troubleshooting mode feature to more desktop and server versions.
 For a complete list of supported OS versions and more information about prerequisites, see [Get started with troubleshooting mode in Microsoft Defender for Endpoint](enable-troubleshooting-mode.md).
-- Live Response improvements include reduced session creation latency when using proxies, an undo Remediation manual command, support for OneDrive share in FindFile action, and improved isolation and stability.
+- Live Response improvements include reduced session creation latency when using proxies, an undo remediation manual command, support for OneDrive shares in `FindFile` action, and improved isolation and stability.
 - [Security Management for Microsoft Defender for Endpoint](/mem/intune/protect/mde-security-integration#configure-your-tenant-to-support-microsoft-defender-for-endpoint-security-configuration-management) now provides the ability to sync the device configuration on demand instead of waiting for a specific cadence.

  > [!NOTE]